New Innovative Hacks

 Has your frontal ever had a bald spot?
 Well, if it has you’re in luck for a special tip that will help it.
 But getting a rip or hole in your frontal is common.
 If you think about it, the frontal piece is lace, which is very thin material so it can tare easily.

-When fixing this issue, there’s going to be two methods you can try.
+When fixing this issue, there’s going to be two methods you can try (check out this article on: how to fix frontal).
 One method is by using needle and thread, and the other is the ventilating method.
 Both options are great, but one requires just a little more detail than the other.

 Needle and Thread